lenderpanel

 Recently asked questions about conveyancing in Saffron Walden

 All banks and building societies have complaints procedures.
-Your first port of call should be one of the lender’s branches or the Customer Services Department at head office.
+Your first port of call should be one of the lender’s branches or the Customer Care Department at head office.
 Ordinarily complaints to a lender are sorted out effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR who will take matters further.

 Last updated